-- (a) Saga will tell the policyholder in writing the date the policy starts and any special terms which apply to it. - (b) We can refuse to add a family member to the policy and we will tell the policyholder if we do. - (c) We will pay for eligible costs incurred during a period for which the premium has been paid. - We, or any person or company that we nominate, have (d) subrogated rights of recovery of the policyholder or any family members in the event of a claim.
-This means that we will assume the rights of the policyholder or any family members to recover any amount to which they are entitled, for example from someone who caused your injury or illness, another insurer or a state healthcare system, and which we have already covered under this policy.
-The policyholder must provide any reasonable assistance we may need to enable us to exercise these subrogated rights and must not do anything to prejudice such rights at any time.
-We reserve the right to deduct from any claims payment otherwise due to you or an amount equivalent to the amount you could recover from a third party or state healthcare system.
-We may use external legal, or other, advisors to help us do this. - (e) If you break any of the terms of the policy which we reasonably consider to be fundamental, we may (subject to 12.2(f)) do one or more of the following: - refuse to make any benefit payment or if we have already paid benefits we can recover from you any loss to us caused by the break; - refuse to renew your policy; - impose different terms to any cover we are prepared to provide; - end your policy and all cover under it immediately. - (f) If you (or anyone acting on your behalf) make a claim under your policy knowing it to be false or fraudulent, we can refuse to make benefit payments for that claim and may declare the policy void, as if it never existed.
+- (a) Saga will tell the policyholder in writing the date the policy starts and any special terms which apply to it. - (b) We can refuse to add a family member to the policy and we will tell the policyholder if we do. - (c) We will pay for eligible costs incurred during a period for which the premium has been paid. - (d) If you break any of the terms of the policy which we reasonably consider to be fundamental, we may (subject to 12.2(f)) do one or more of the following: - refuse to make any benefit payment or if we have already paid benefits we can recover from you any loss to us caused by the break; - refuse to renew your policy; - impose different terms to any cover we are prepared to provide; - end your policy and all cover under it immediately. - (e) We can end your policy or refuse to pay a claim in full or part and may declare the policy void, as if it never existed if there is reasonable evidence that you (or anyone acting on your behalf) did not take reasonable care in answering our questions.

+By this we mean giving fraudulent or misleading information or keeping necessary information from us.
 If we have already paid benefit we can recover those sums from you.
-Where we have paid a claim later found to be fraudulent, (whether in whole, or in part), we will be able to recover those sums from you. - We will not do business with any individual or organisation that (g) appears on an economic sanctions list or is subject to similar restrictions from any other law or regulation.
+Where we have paid a claim later found to be fraudulent (whether in whole, or in part) we will be able to recover those sums from you.

+(f) We will not do business with any individual or organisation that appears on an economic sanctions list or is subject to similar restrictions from any other law or regulation.
 This includes sanction lists, laws and regulations of the European Union, United Kingdom, United States of America or under a United Nations resolution.
 We will immediately end cover and stop paying claims on your policy if you or a family member are directly or indirectly subject to economic sanctions, including sanctions against your country of residence.
 We will do this even if you have permission from a relevant authority to continue cover or premium payments under a policy.
 In this case, we can cancel your policy or remove a family member immediately without notice, but will then tell you if we do this.
-If you know that you or a family member are on a sanctions list or subject to similar restrictions you must let us know within seven days of finding this out. - (h) We can change all or any part of the policy from any renewal date.
+If you know that you or a family member are on a sanctions list or subject to similar restrictions you must let us know within seven days of finding this out.

+In addition, we will not provide cover and we shall not be liable to pay any claim or provide any benefit to the extent that such cover, payment of a claim(s) or benefits would:

+expose us to the risk of being sanctioned by any relevant authority or competent body; and/or expose us to the risk of being involved in conduct (either directly or indirectly) which any relevant authority, banks we transact through, or competent body would consider to be prohibited.

+(g) We can change all or any part of the policy from any renewal date.
 We will give you reasonable notice of changes to your policy terms.